 “As a girl, I was really trained and enjoyed playing a certain range of ‘keys’ – that was being nice, being successful, being a good student.
 And I think the same is true of how we use our voice in the world – we train girls to use the ‘acceptable’ range of keys.
 What I would love to see for girls is expanding that range, so that we give them a very strong voice.”

-In her upcoming book, Get Savvy: Life-Changing Advice for Girls, Kathleen Buckstaff has an important message for high school and college-aged young women: love yourself.
+In her book, Get Savvy: Letters to a Teenage Girl About Sex and Love, Kathleen Buckstaff has an important message for high school and college-aged young women: love yourself.
 “And what does ‘love yourself’ really mean?” she asks.
 “What does being kind to yourself really mean?”
 I had the opportunity to find out during a recent chat with Kathleen about her message.
 For the book, Buckstaff interviewed over 40 women who were recent college graduates, and she asked them what heart-felt advice they would give to their younger sister or another teen girl they care about: What do you wish you had known before college?
 “I was astounded by their ability to speak about really hard subjects,” she said.
 “They’re very different from our generation.”

 The bulk of her book’s message comes from these wise twenty-somethings, who are not far removed in age and cultural experience from the teens the book is aimed at.
 Get Savvy is in their language as opposed to what Buckstaff calls “mom language.”
 The women shared important insights, among them pay attention to priorities and avoid getting caught up in “FOMO,” the fear of missing out: “You don’t have to go to every party,” the young women shared.
 “You don’t have to do everything with everybody.”

 But Buckstaff’s primary message goes much deeper than that; she identifies worrisome cultural trends and instructs young women how to protect themselves from sexual assault, which is sadly part of her own personal narrative.